Klesse/data-science-projects/README.md

 Projects about image recogntion are to recognition patterns in images and label it with a name that is related to the image's patterns.
 This projects involve computer vision, machine learning and deep learning techniques.

+All projects that are an image recognition project has the sufix **-imgrec** in the folder's name.

 ### Datasets

 1. [Digit Recognizer](https://www.kaggle.com/competitions/digit-recognizer/data)